nystudio107/craft-transcoder/docs/docs/using.md

 }) %}
 ```

 It will return to you a URL to the thumbnail of the video, in the size you specify, from the timecode `timeInSecs` in the video.
-It creates this thumbnail immediately if it doesn't already exist.
+It creates this thumbnail immediately if it doesn’t already exist.

-In the array you pass in, the default values are used if the key/value pair does not exist:
+In the array you pass in, the default values are used if the key-value pair does not exist:

 ```
 {